yogesh-studypad/cocos-docs/manual/framework/html5/release-notes/v3.0/release-note/en.md

 * Unified Cocos2d-JS APIs for web engine and native engine.
 * JavaScript style API refactorations: new construction, property APIs, simplified action APIs.
-* Added assets manager to support assets hot update.
+* Added assets manager to support assets and scripts hot update.
 * Added new event manager to allow all kinds of objects to observe events via cc.eventManager with all types of event listener.
 * Added JavaScript to JAVA/Objective-C reflection support.
 * Added Spine animations support.